nginxinc/nginx-amplify-doc/content/known-issues.md

 {{</bootstrap-table>}}

 #### Description
-Amplify will not be able to perform configuration analysis for NGINX instances mananged by the NGINX agent when the root NGINX configuration file is not named `nginx.conf`.
+Amplify cannot perform configuration analysis for NGINX instances managed by the NGINX agent when the root NGINX configuration file is not named `nginx.conf`.

 #### Workarand
-The Amplify Agent is not impacted by this issue.
+This issue does not affect the Amplify Agent.

 ### {{% icon-resolved %}} Adding new Slack integration not supported in Beta user interface. {#907}